Detained at a Turkish Airport

 1) Stay Calm:

-By law, at least one of your relatives, friends, or someone you choose must be notified of your detention or arrest.
-Either you should be allowed to make a phone call, or the police should make a call in your presence.
-Use this opportunity to inform your family or a friend about your detention or arrest in Turkey.
+By law, at least one relative or a person of your choice must be told of your detention.
+Either you should be allowed to make a phone call, or the police should make one in your presence.
+Use this to let your family or a friend know where you are.

 B) If a Friend or Relative Is Detained or Arrested